Toroidal transformers - best choice for your audio application

 High efficiency and performance of toroidal transformers are obtained mainly thanks to the use of cores made of silicon steel with oriented grain (CRGO - cold rolled grain oriented) with the right shape.
 The core is coiled under a large tension - into the shape of a clock spring - with a continuous, unbroken strip of material without an air gap.
 The effect of setting the molecular structure of the material in magnetic direction is obtained by stress relief annealing.
 For comparison it is determined that cores composed of EI-cut shaped bodies have about 40% of grains provided in the wrong direction.

 Symmetrical distribution of transformer turns around the entire perimeter of the toroidal core without an air gap gives the opportunity to obtain a larger magnetic flux.
-Typical values of the magnetic flux of the EI-transformer is 12-14 kG, while for toroidal transformers values of 16-18 kg are achieved.
+Typical values of the magnetic flux of the EI-transformer is 12-14 Kg, while for toroidal transformers values of 16-18 Kg are achieved.
+One of the benefits is, that toroidal transformers offer very stable output voltage, resulting in less voltage drop also during high loads.
 It should be remembered here, that in a toroidal transformer the magnetic flux is oriented in a direction consistent with the grain system of the material.

 Thanks to these unique properties it is possible to obtain extremely high electrical efficiency.
 The average efficiency of toroidal transformers is 95%, while for high powers of 20kVA, even efficiency up to 98% is achieved.
 Compared to classic constructions these values are higher by 14% on average.

 The graph below presents typical efficiency values of classic and toroidal transformers